Exouxas/FosterScript.Core/DEFINITIONS.md

 ## **Neural connection**
 Connection between two nodes.
 Has a weight (multiplier) from -4 to 4.

+## **Actor**
+A "dumb" AI, that can be hard-coded to a specific task.
+Useful for making environmental effects.

-## **Creature**
+## **Learner**
-Collection of organs and neurons.
+Collection of modules and neurons.

 ## **Loader**
-Dynamically loads organs and neurons during runtime.
+Dynamically loads modules and neurons during runtime.
 Can be used as a single-time load or a scheduled repeated load.